 Parent-aide programs, which employ trained nonprofessionals to support abusive and negligent parents and provide an example of appropriate parenting, are available in some communities.
 Other parent support groups also have been successful.

 Sexual abuse may have lasting effects on the child’s development and sexual adaptation, particularly among older children and adolescents.
 Counseling or psychotherapy for the child and the adults concerned may lessen these effects.
 Physical abuse, particularly significant head trauma, also can have long-lasting effects on development.
-If physicians or caregivers are concerned that children have a disability or delayed development, they may request an evaluation from their state's Early Intervention system (see National Dissemination Center for Children with Disabilities ), which is a program to evaluate and treat children with suspected disabilities or developmental delays.
+If physicians or caregivers are concerned that young children have a disability or delayed development, they may request an evaluation from their state's Early Intervention system (see Early Intervention Services), which is a program to evaluate and treat children with suspected disabilities or developmental delays.